-T.K.
-HAREENDRANHere is the circuit of a simple charging monitor that indicates whether the storage battery of a solar power unit is being charged or not.
+Here is a battery charging indicator circuit of a simple charging monitor that indicates whether the storage battery of a solar power unit is being charged or not.
 It, however, does not tell the state of the solar panel.

-The circuit consists of two common ICs, an npn transistor, ten 5mm red LEDs and a few discrete components.
-It can be divided into two parts: voltmeter and display controller.
+The circuit consists of two common ICs, an NPN transistor, ten 5mm red LEDs and a few discrete components.
+It can be divided into two parts: voltmeter and a display controller.

 The voltmeter, built around IC LM3914 (IC1), is a low-power, expanded-scale type LED voltmeter that indicates small voltage steps over the 7-16V range for 12V solar panels.
 The meter saves power by operating in a low-duty-cycle ‘flashing’ mode where the LED indicators are on (and hence consuming power) briefly.
 The circuit may be switched to steady mode where the active indicator remains on at all times.